Buckmore Park Kart Circuit: Types of Hire Event

 Buckmore Park is well known for its Hire Kart Club which regularly hosts events for its members.
 One type of event is 'Sprint' style racing, where competitors compete in a series of heats and finals.
 Starting positions for heats place each driver at the front, middle and rear of the grid for one race, whereas finals are decided by points acquired from finishing positions in heats.

 Sprint events at Buckmore include the Grand Prix League, National Sprint, International Sprint and the two Junior Kart Club classes.

 Some individual competitors prefer 'Endurance' races, where grid positions are decided by a short qualifying session, leading to the fastest driver starting on pole.
 Races are then usually an hour long and include the Solo 30 enduro, Solo 45enduro, Man Of Steel and the Iron Man.

 Team races are also popular, and work in the same way as Endurance races but include fuel stops and driver changes.

-Popular team events include the 3 hour (3 hours using RT8 390cc karts for 2-4 drivers) and the 6 hour team endurance.
+Popular team events include the 3 hour (3 hours using RT10 390cc karts for 2-4 drivers),the 6 hour and the 24 hour.